 Biomass-to-Liquid (BTL):

-Feedstock: Agricultural residues, wood waste, energy crops
+Feedstock: Agricultural waste, wood residues, energy crops

 Molecular & Chemical Structure

-Primarily composed of straight-chain paraffinic hydrocarbons
+Composed mainly of straight-chain paraffinic hydrocarbons

 Key Characteristics